 If you open up the Sonicare app on your phone you actually get the precise percentage (%) shown on the screen.
 For example 47%.
-The iO does not do this.
+The Orla-B app does this too.

 The 9900’s charging stand is made up of 2 parts, a base plate and a puck that then sits on top.

 It can take up to 16 hours to fully charge the Prestige.